mohammed-alan/nocode-latex-resume/README.md

 A live preview of the generated PDF is displayed.

-Toggle the "Technical Skills" checkbox to change the skills section title.

 ## Notes
 Make sure LaTeX is properly installed and accessible in your system PATH for the backend to compile PDFs.